antg01/Linkzy/README.md

 Linkzy Project hackathon SDworks

-Social app for events managment and news feed
+Social app for events managment and news feed.
+Spielberg Consultant Agency and SD Worx organized a 48h long hackathon.
+The idea was to deliver a concept that reinforce employees involvement and satisfaction within a firm. my team did fourth place out of fifteen.

 Launch app -> cd frontend - npm start
 -> cd backend - npm start